 What’s the Importance of a WPS and PQR?

 For starters, WPSs and PQRs are the blueprints for creating welds in a repeatable, efficient, and safe manner.
-If you need more proof that WPSs and PQRs are a big deal, look no further than the Body of Knowledge for the CWI exam.
-This document offers an approximate breakdown of the topics that are covered in each part of the test.
+If you need more proof that WPSs and PQRs are a big deal, look no further than AWS B5.1 – Specification for Qualification of Welding Inspectors.
+Among other things, this document offers an approximate breakdown of the topics that are covered in each part of the CWI exam.
 Part B focuses on the practical application of inspection, and is widely referred to as the hands-on portion of the exam.
 You’ll notice that at least 28% of the Part B questions relate to Procedure and Welder Qualifications.
 In order to answer these questions, you’ll need to know how to read WPSs and PQRs, extract pertinent information from them, and make assessments based off that information.
 I can tell you that the CWI seminar instructors do a fine job covering WPSs and PQRs from firsthand experience.
 However, if the first time you lay eyes on a WPS is during the CWI seminar, or worse yet, the CWI exam itself, you’re really digging yourself into a hole.

 Pro tip: If this is ringing especially true for you, feel free to check out the sample WPSs and PQRs in the AWS Book of Specifications.
 They can be found in the annexes toward the tail end of the document.